 Protecting Your Home with Title Insurance

-In the market for a new mortgage loan?
-We'd be thrilled to answer your questions about our many mortgage solutions!
-Call us at (207) 571-8034.
-Ready to begin?
+Are you looking for a new mortgage loan?
+We'd be thrilled to talk about our mortgage offerings!
+Give us a call at (207) 571-8034.
+Want to get started?
 Apply Now.

-The biggest investment you will make in your life will likely be the purchase of a home.
-Before closing on the house, you will want to know that no other individual or entity has a right, claim or lien to the property.
+The biggest investment you will make in your lifetime will likely be purchasing a home.
+So before you close, you need to know that nobody else can claim the property.

-The title company performs an extensive search on the title history of the property.
-Through its research, the title company can almost always identify any title problems that may arise and have these problems cleared-up before you close on the property.
+The title company searches the property's title history.
+Through its research, the title insurance company can almost always identify any title problems and have these problems cleared-up prior to closing.

-Real Estate law is extraordinarily complex.
+Real Estate law is extraordinarily complicated.
 Title companies make sure that all the T's are crossed and all the I's are dotted so you don't end up with a clouded title and legal problems.
 Your owner's policy will describe the property and outline the limitations on your ownership.
 It will also set forth the title company's responsibilities should any claim covered by the policy terms arise.
-Typically your title insurance will protect you in the following cases:
+Title insurance covers the following:

 - Contested title — This usually happens when someone who owned or even lived in the home before you claims to still hold an interest.
-In this case, the title company will defend your title and will cost you nothing.
+In this case, the title company will defend the title at no expense to you.

-Harbor View Lending* a DBA of Megastar Financial can walk you through the pitfalls of getting a mortgage.
+At Harbor View Lending* a DBA of Megastar Financial, we answer questions about this process every day.
 Give us a call at (207) 571-8034.